Orthogonality with Respect to the Hermite Product, KP Wave Functions, and the Bispectral Involution

 instead.
 If we introduce the new product

-then $\langle \ff_m^{\X}(x),\gg_n^{\X}(x)\rangle_H=\langle \fff_m^{\X}(x),\ggg_n^{\X}(x)\rangle_{\X}$.
+then $\big\langle \ff_m^{\X}(x),\gg_n^{\X}(x)\big\rangle_{\rm H}=\big\langle \fff_m^{\X}(x),\ggg_n^{\X}(x)\big\rangle_{\X}$.
 Using this alternative notation, everything said below about the quasi-polynomial systems under the Hermite product could equivalently be said about the polynomial sequences under that new product.
-To avoid overburdening the reader with notation we will not write each result in both notations.
+To avoid overburdening the reader with notation, we will not write each result in both notations.
 (This is all somewhat standard for exceptional orthogonal polynomials.
 In fact, the function $\tau_\chi\bigl(x,-\tfrac{1}{2}\bigr)$ is essentially the same function that was called $\eta(x)$ in~\cite{XHermite2}, with the new notation just reflecting the fact that it can now be recognized as a KP $\tau$-function.) \end{Remark}

-\begin{theorem} The doubly-normalized wave function after evaluation at $x=w$ and $y=0$ and multiplication by $\sqrt{2\pi}$ is the generating function of the products:
+\begin{Theorem} The doubly-normalized wave function after evaluation at $x=w$ and $y=0$ and multiplication by $\sqrt{2\pi}$ is the generating function of the products

-\end{theorem} \begin{proof} Note first that we can pull the determinants out of the product since they are independent of $x$, so that the left hand side is equal to
+\end{Theorem} \begin{proof} Note first that we can pull the determinants out of the product since they are independent of $x$, so that the left hand side is equal to

-Then, using \eqref{eqn:scalarip} and the fact that $y=-1/4$, we know that this is equal to
+Then, using \eqref{eqn:scalarip} and the fact that $y=-\tfrac{1}{4}$, we know that this is equal to

-When $y=y'=-1/2$ then $\acute Z$ simplifies to just $\acute Z=wI-X$.
+When $y=y'=-\tfrac{1}{2}$, then $\acute Z$ simplifies to just $\acute Z=wI-X$.
 Recall $\tilde X(x)=xI-X$ where we are now explicitly writing it as a function of the variable $x$.
 Then $\acute Z=\tilde X(w)$.
 Now, the rational factor in the value of the product is

 Note that this is exactly the polynomial

 \end{proof}